 Securing an apartment in New York City can, at times, be a rather stressful task.
 This stress has the potential to become magnified if you are entering a major transitional stage of your life, whether you’re graduating, starting a new job, moving to the city from a very different environment, or all of the above.

 We asked two BOND agents, Sara Kyle and Michael Chadwick, who frequently work with first-time renters –whether they are students, new hires, or relocating for any reason–in NYC for some tips on how to secure a great first rental.
+They offered expert advice on renting an apartment in Manhattan.

 “Many people come to NYC for the first time having no idea what their budget will get for them.
 Every week I preview new apartments all over the city and put up videos on my Youtube and Facebook pages, in order to give people all over the country and the world a chance to vicariously come to NY, see what they can rent, and where.
 I even have a Skype account so international clients can contact me.
 It can be so frustrating for a student, new hire or first-time NYC renter to browse through an endless sea of ads online, never knowing what’s real.
 BOND agents are always happy to meet clients at the office to go over every option available in a renter’s price range,” explains Michael Chadwick.